joaoconstancio1/nasa_picture/README.md

 ## Getting Started

 ### Prerequisites
-The app has been tested on android.
+The app has been tested on android using vscode.

 Before setting up the project, ensure you have the following installed on your development machine: